 Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Issues in North Warwickshire from the evidence base employment and access to services.
 Recognise that different people have different needs.
 MEETING THE CHALLENGE OF CLIMATE CHANGE AND FLOODING Climate change The Climate Change Act 2008 has set targets on reducing greenhouse gas emissions in the UK by at least 80% by 2050 and 34% by 2020.
 Zero carbon by 2050.
 The NPPF emphasises the key role for planning in securing reductions in greenhouse gas emissions, including in terms of meeting the targets set out in the Climate Change Act 2008.
 It also requires taking into account climate change through 'flood risk, water supply and changes to biodiversity and landscape.
 This will include: • Encourage low or zero carbon communities • Minimise the effects of Kyoto Protocol (Doha Amendment) Strategic Environmental Assessment (SEA) Directive 2001/42/EC, on the Assessment of Certain Plans and Programmes on the Environment EU Directive 2009/28/EC on the Promotion of the Use of Energy from Renewable Sources NPPF PPG Climate Change Act 2008 Draft National Flood and Coastal Erosion Risk Management Strategy for England May 2019 Climate Impacts Tool.
-2019 (Environment Agency) UK Climate Change Programme Understanding the risks: the UK climate change risk assessment (Gov Website) Requires objectives to reduce carbon dioxide emissions that contribute to climate change; and to ensure that new development is able to cope with the effects of climate change Issues and Problems Planning for the adaptation of and long-term resilience of North Warwickshire in relation to all aspects of climate change.
+2019 (Environment Agency) UK Climate Change Programme Understanding the risks: the UK climate change risk assessment (Gov Website) Groundwater Position Statements Groundwater Spatial planning for climate resilience and Net Zero Requires objectives to reduce carbon dioxide emissions that contribute to climate change; and to ensure that new development is able to cope with the effects of climate change Issues and Problems Planning for the adaptation of and long-term resilience of North Warwickshire in relation to all aspects of climate change.
 The Local Plan policies provide opportunities to support adaptation to climate change through appropriate design and layout and incorporation of features to facilitate resilience to the effects of climate change.
 Improving energy efficiency and increasing use of low-carbon and renewable energy.
 Balancing the potential amenity and landscape impacts and the need for alternative sources of energy.

 Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Issues in North Warwickshire from the evidence base climate change on human health and on the environment Ensure that new development is able to cope with climate change Spatial planning should contribute to sustainable communities and the reduction of carbon dioxide emissions The Code for Sustainable Homes Transport and Accessibility Stress placed on 'sustainable transport', developments in locations which are or can be made sustainable (making the fullest use of public transport, walking and cycling).
 Emphasis on facilities be located within walking distance of properties.
 Includes: Improve public transport networks.
 Encourage more people to walk and cycle.
 Reduce traffic and in particular journeys made by car.
-NPPF PPG Obesity and the environment: increasing physical activity and active travel, 2013 Reducing emissions from road transport: Road to Zero Strategy Local Transport Plan A5 Strategy Requires objectives to enable the development of sustainable transport infrastructure that contributes towards reducing climate change.
+NPPF PPG Obesity and the environment: increasing physical activity and active travel, 2013 Reducing emissions from road transport: Road to Zero Strategy Local Transport Plan A5 Strategy Decarbonisation of Transport (DfT-2021), Gear Change A bold vision for cycling and walking (DfT-2021), Circular 01/22 National Highways (NH 2022), Warwickshire Local Transport Plan (LTP4) July 2023, Requires objectives to enable the development of sustainable transport infrastructure that contributes towards reducing climate change.
 Ensure that new development has good access to facilities and alternative means of travel.
 Reducing the dependency on the private car.
 To facilitate alternative forms of transport including encouraging more people to walk and cycle.
 The implications that over the life of the Plan combustion engines are likely to be increasingly phased out and replaced by ultra-low emission and electric vehicles.